pyflosic/pyeff/README.md

 Serveral different examples with explanation can be found in the tests directory.

 ## Citation
-If you are using PyEFF for sientific publications please cite following paper
+If you are using PyEFF for scientific publications please cite the following paper